I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 What are the most popular exterior shutter colors?

-With so many shutter colors to choose from, there are bound to be a few colors that are more popular than others.
+With so many shutter colors to choose from, there are bound to be a few more popular colors than others.
 Two of the most popular exterior shutter colors are black and white.
 These two colors work with any home exterior.
 Two amazing black and white paint colors are SW Tricorn Black and SW Pure White.

 In addition to black and white, navy blue shutters are popular.
 I consider navy to be a neutral color and I think it works with many other colors.
 It makes a beautiful shutter color when you want color, just not too much color.